ChaoticAkantor/CARPG/README.md

 Any XP (frags/score) they gain is sent to you instead.
 Can be healed with medkit.
 Can be revived.

-# Defender - DR Tank
+# Warden - Ice Tank
-Has a toggleable barrier that layers over health and armor that has it's own health pool.
-Whilst active, further reduces damage you take.
-Starts at 75% damage reduction and scales up to 100% as you level.
+Has a toggleable Ice Shield that layers over health and armor that has it's own health pool.
+Whilst active, absorbing all damage till it shatters.
+Has to fully recover between uses, but can be shattered early to refund remaining cost.

 # Shocktrooper - Power Weapon Damage Dealer
 Always has a Shockrifle available, can stow it to recharge Shock Charges (shockrifle ammo) using it's shockroach battery at an increased rate and max capacity.
 Can also stow picked up shock roaches in order to restore a large chunk of battery.

 # Cloaker - Stealthy Damage Dealer
 Invisiblity cloak that gains a damage bonus based on the amount of energy you have, but drains a signifiant amount of energy per shot.
 Becomes completely invisible to AI for the duration.
-Cloak drains faster whilst moving at max speed, crouching significantly reduces drain.
+Cloak drains twice as fast whilst moving at max speed, crouching significantly reduces drain.

-# No Skills?
- Rather than skill points and a skill menu, the mod has classes.
-Each class has a single unique ability.

- Pressing Tertiary Fire (M3 by default) will activate your class ability.

- Most if not all abilities are togglable and will drain class resource (default is called Energy) in some way.
+Has to fully recover between uses, but can be deactivated early to refund remaining cost.

 # Stat Scaling/Leveling
  Max HP/AP/Energy and certain ability features will scale with your level.
 Max level is 50.